How to make a case for new technology to your CIO + IT team

 What can you do to get IT and the CIO back on your side?

-Although the bulk of technology spend is predicted to come from marketing, and not IT, by 2017, we must not throw away the lessons of the last thirty years.
+Although the bulk of technology spend is predicted to come from marketing, and not IT, we must not throw away the lessons of the last thirty years.
 It’s great that CMOs are tech-savvy, but they need to show more than a recognition of technology benefits, and start to pick up on best practices from the IT world to really bring the CIO back into the fold.

 Put simply: to get a CIO on your side, you have to think like a CIO.
 And that means going back to the business case.